Meet the Head

 It is essential to Mr May that no boy should feel overlooked at Eaton House Belgravia and the Good Schools Guide has commented that he has a strong vision for the school.
 He strives to make learning fun.
 The school buzzes with activity and lessons are energetic and perfectly suited to boys.
 With sport, music, drama and extracurricular activities, he plans a busy, happy day for the boys, with many after-school clubs to choose from.

-Because Mr May believes that boys blossom academically at different rates, he was delighted to open a new Preparatory School on site in September 2018.
-This gives parents ultimate flexibility on whether boys choose to take the 7+, 8+ or 11+ examinations.
+Mr May's belief in the fact that boys blossom academically at different rates, enables parents ultimate flexibility on whether boys choose to take the 7+, 8+ or 11+ examinations.

 Most boys will choose to leave at 7+ and 8+, as they always have done, but individualised learning plans inform parents on the examination that is going to offer the best chance of entry for their son into the top schools.
 In the run-up to exams, boys are assessed weekly, with written feedback for parents every two weeks.
 The boys are fully supported with outstanding pastoral care throughout the whole process of exams.

-Mr May is as ambitious for the new Prep as he is for the Pre-Prep.
+Mr May is as ambitious for the school.
 He aims for it to be simply the best and, in the early years, he plans to ensure that small class sizes will mean unparalleled individual attention for the founder boys.

 "We need all Eaton House Belgravia boys to discover a love of learning early.
 We will achieve this by igniting the spark of their interest and prompting them to think about what they are learning in a wider context."